 Note that the figure's head only turns left and right - it does not allow the head to look up and down.
 The heads only turned left and right until the the swivel ball head that was introduced in 1985 (Series Four).

-In the United Kingdom and Europe, Tripwire was colored black and gray, packaged with the S.A.S.
+Tripwire was released on Action Force cards in the United Kingdom and Europe.
+Additionally, Tripwire was colored black and gray, packaged with the S.A.S.
 F.A.N.G. copter, and released as Blades.
 This version of the figure was also available as a convention exclusive in 1992.

 Reference InformationThe below information contains information about references to various collector's guides, Hasbro references, original retail prices, and other reference material related to Tripwire (v1).